OpenVADL/openvadl/docs/refman/tutorial.md

 Bit fields are not allowed to overlap.
 Every bit inside a format has to be covered by a field definition.
+It is possible to use nested format definitions.

 It is possible to define access functions to bit fields.
 They are defined by the name of the access function followed by the equality symbol `"="` and an expression which can use any field name within the format definition.
 Every format has its own name space.

 ## Macro System